 The French press is a straightforward brewing method that involves a glass chamber, called a carafe, and a metal filter that presses to the bottom of the carafe, filtering out coffee grounds.

 - Coffee grounds and hot water are poured into the carafe and extracted for a set amount of time.

 - Then, the slurry is filtered, and your coffee is ready.

-Unlike the Aeropress, the French press does allow some sediment and oil to seep into the coffee, which may be desirable depending on what the drinker prefers.
+Unlike the Aeropress, the French press allows some sediment and oil to seep into the coffee, which may be desirable depending on the drinker’s preference.

 The main body of the Aeropress is made primarily of molded polypropylene, which is a rather sturdy plastic.
 Being clumsy and dropping an Aeropress isn’t a big deal.
 I have never heard of one breaking from regular use or accidents.
 Some users have described it as “basically indestructible,” and that’s probably fair.

 It also comes with a one-year warranty automatically by the manufacturer.
 The paper filters are disposable, so if you completely ruin one cup, your Aeropress will still be fine!

 The glass carafe of the French press is pretty damn fragile.
 I have to admit I have broken quite a few of them.